helviti/407-Game2/README.md

 # 407-Game2
-Optimal store value game for Game Theory course.
+Optimal store value game for the Game Theory course.